Select Page

 1. Consolidation of the West

-2. Propagation of the Iron Curtain
+2. Due to its propagation, the Iron Curtain

-3. Proliferation of Cold War Tensions
+3. Cold War Tensions Proliferation

 Conclusion